 There will be 10 quizzes during the course.
 Each quiz will cover that week's readings and screenings; i.e. you will be quizzed on material that we have not yet covered in class.
-The quizzes must be taken online (via Sakai) before class.
+The quizzes must be taken online (via Sakai - Test & Quizzes) and are due before class (Mondays at 7pm).
 Each quiz is timed, giving you only a minute or two to answer each question.
 So, you should complete the reading, and screening before logging on to take the assessments.